m-r-gor/Advise-AI/README.md

 # OpenAI Assistants API

 All LLM processing is done via the [Assistants API](https://platform.openai.com/docs/assistants/overview).
 I created a total of 28 assistants with different instructions, docs, and settings on the OpenAI Assistants platform.
-They exist on my OpenAI account.

 Below is a depiction of the main LLM sequence that generates content in response to a client email.
-Each rectangle in the chart represents an instance of ChatGPT 4o.
+Each rectangle in the chart represents an instance of ChatGPT 4o:

 ```mermaid
 graph TD